mcwarman/docker-pubsub-emulator/README.md

 ## Logs

-The emulator logs are stored in /var/log/pubsub.log
+The emulator logs are stored in /var/log/pubsub.log, and also available at `docker log ...`.